Scott Lively: The Pink Swastika

 Kevin E. Abrams and Lively co-authored The Pink Swastika (1995).
 Abrams and Lively state in the preface that "homosexuals [are] the true inventors of Nazism and the guiding force behind many Nazi atrocities."

 The premise of Lively and Abrams' book has been criticized as a "pernicious myth", "utterly false", "a flat-out lie", and several historians have questioned Abrams and Lively's claims and selective use of research.

 Personal life

 Lively is married to Anne Gardner and has four children.

 Political views

-In 2020 Lively claimed Donald Trump lost the election because he is pro-lgbt.
+In 2020, Lively claimed Donald Trump lost the election because he is pro-LGBTQ.